Obesity in adults

 The first problem may be to convince the patient that they are eating too much.
 It is important to explain to the patient that the equation about calories in and calories out has no exception.
 It may be helpful to ask the patient to keep a food diary, including all snacks and drinks taken.

 There are many different approaches to dieting; be flexible to find the one that suits the individual.
-There is not currently any evidence that one type of commonly undertaken diet programme is more effective or more safe than any other.20 21
+There is not currently any evidence that one type of commonly undertaken diet programme is more effective or more safe than any other.21 22

-Studies suggest that NHS weight loss programmes are less effective than commercial programmes.22 23
+Studies suggest that NHS weight loss programmes are less effective than commercial programmes.23 24

-Stress the other health benefits of eating a healthy diet.
+Stress the other health benefits of eating a healthy diet, even if it does not result in weight loss.

-Very low-calorie diets (under 800 kcal per day) should not be used routinely.
-This should only be contemplated as part of a multicomponent strategy with specialist clinical support, where there is a need for rapid weight loss (such as prior to surgery).
-They should not be undertaken for more than 12 weeks.
+Very low-calorie diets (under 800 kcal per day) should only be used for people with obesity as part of a multicomponent strategy with specialist clinical support, where there is a need for rapid weight loss (such as prior to surgery).

 The long-term aim is a balanced healthy diet.